Bishop Michael Coyner

 Indianapolis, IN 46278

 Mike Coyner is originally from Anderson, Indiana.
-"Bishop Mike" as most people call him received his B.A. from Purdue University (and was elected to Phi Beta Kappa), his M. Div. from Duke Divinity School, and his Doctor of Ministry from Drew Theological School.
+He received his B.A. from Purdue University, his M. Div. from Duke Divinity School, and his Doctor of Ministry from Drew Theological School.
 He has also received honorary doctorates from Dakota Wesleyan University and from the University of Evansville.

 He served churches of various sizes in the North Indiana Conference, served as a District Superintendent, and was also the Executive Assistant to the Bishop.
 He was elected a bishop of the United Methodist Church in 1996 and was assigned to serve the Dakotas Area, where he served two terms.

 In 2004, he has assigned to return to the Indiana Area as Bishop.
-Mike and his wife Marsha live in Indianapolis, where the Bishop's office and residence are located.
-He oversees the life and ministry of 1250 United Methodist congregations in the North and South Indiana Conferences, comprising more than 225,000 members.
+He oversaw the life and ministry of 1250 United Methodist congregations in the North and South Indiana Conferences, comprising more than 225,000 members.

 He is the author of several articles and three books from Abingdon Press: Making a Good Move: Opening the Door to an Effective New Pastorate (1999), Prairie Wisdom: Reflections on Life in the Dakotas (2000), and The Race to Reach Out: Connecting Newcomers to Christ in a New Century (2004).
 Bishop Mike also writes a weekly e-mail devotional article entitled, "An E-pistle from Bishop Mike" which is sent to hundreds of pastors and laity in the Indiana Area and beyond.